GerardoAP22/Memory-card-game/README.md

  ## Getting Started:
-  - game deployed!
+  - Deploy game and match them all!!!

  https://eclectic-shortbread-27bbb8.netlify.app

+ ## Next steps

+ - Create a victory animation.
+ - change the title of the animation once all cards are matched.

  ## frequent commits
-Commits on May 11, 2023
+### Commits on May 11, 2023

+- mvps met added sounds to first and second click with a victory sound;

- mvp is in
+ - mvp is in;

-Commits on May 10, 2023
+ ### Commits on May 10, 2023

-lots of modification
+- lots of modification;

-Commits on May 9, 2023
+### Commits on May 9, 2023

-added a reset button & addes the shuffle of the cards
+- added a reset button & addes the shuffle of the cards;

-Commits on May 8, 2023
+### Commits on May 8, 2023

-game Layout set
+- game Layout set;

-Commits on May 7, 2023
+### Commits on May 7, 2023

-proposal final
+- proposal final;

-Commits on May 6, 2023
+### Commits on May 6, 2023

-personal test
+- personal test;

-Commits on May 5, 2023
+### Commits on May 5, 2023

-first commit
+ - first commit;